 Godfrey Evans has an MA in Art History from the Courtauld Institute of Art, London, and a PhD in Art History from Edinburgh University.
-He is responsible for the collections of English and European silver, sculpture, ceramics and glass, enamels, and arms and armour from 1500 to 1850.
+He is responsible for the collections of English and European precious and base metalwork, sculpture, ceramics and glass, enamels, and arms and armour from 1200 to 1850.
 Among the treasures in his section are the Lennoxlove toilet service, Napoleon tea service, and many other items from the outstanding collection of the Dukes of Hamilton, the premier peers of Scotland.

-- Nicholas and Alexandra: The Last Tsar and Tsarina.
-Edinburgh: National Museums of Scotland, 2005
+Nicholas and Alexandra: The Last Tsar and Tsarina.
+Edinburgh: National Museum of Scotland, 2005.